bboston7/stellar-core/docs/software/commands.md

   specified) from the account F to the account T, sending N XLM to the account.
   Note that F and T are seed strings but can also be specified as "root" as shorthand for the root account for the test instance.

+#### Specifying Piecewise Distributions

+Any option pair ending in `intervals` and `weights` specifies a piecewise distribution.
+Each of these options takes a space-separated list of natural numbers as a value.

+The resulting distributions consist of buckets (defined by `intervals`) as well as weights (defined by `weights`) indicating how frequently values from each bucket appear.
+Values are uniformly distributed within each bucket.

+`intervals` holds the boundaries for each bucket, inclusively on the low end of each bucket and exclusively on the high end of each bucket.  `weights` holds the weight of each bucket, determining how likely it is to be sampled from.
+Therefore, each `weights` value must contain one fewer element than its corresponding `intervals` value.

+For example, consider `dataentriesintervals` and `dataentriesweights` from the `generateload` command.
+If set as follows:
+* `dataentriesintervals=0 10 50 200`
+* `dataentriesweights=1 0 4`

+then sampling from the distribution will produce values in the ranges:
+* `[0, 10)` with `20%` probability,
+* `[10, 50)` with `0%` probability, and
+* `[50, 200)` with `80%` probability.